ehennes775/ginstlog/README.md

 ![Development Screenshot](docs/ScreenShot.png)

 The following screenshot shows the data logger portion of the application.
-The enable switch allows the user to enable and disable logging.
+The enable switch allows the user to turn logging on and off.
 All other widgets show the status of logging.

 ![Development Screenshot](docs/DataLogger.png)